-Recorded data including transcribed hardcopy data, digital behavioral data, and EEG data will be saved in a password-protected, research-dedicated server at Brown University.
-Raw MR images will be stored in BIDS data format on Brown University's XNAT server managed by the Behavioral Neuroimaging Core.
+Recorded data including transcribed hardcopy data, digital behavioral data, and EEG data will be saved in a password-protected, research-dedicated server at Rutgers University.
+Raw MR images will be stored on the Flywheel server at Rutgers University's Center for Advanced Human Brain Imaging Research.